Sikbik/fluxd-rust/fluxd_rust/docs/CONFIGURATION.md

 When `--db-write-buffer-mb` or `--db-journal-mb` is set below these minima, `fluxd` clamps the values upward at startup (and prints a warning) to avoid long write halts.

+`fluxd` also monitors Fjall write-buffer and journal pressure at runtime and may rotate memtables to proactively trigger flush + journal GC.
+When this happens it prints a periodic warning and `/stats` will show the relevant `db_*` counters.

 ## Chainstate caching

 - `--utxo-cache-entries N`